MacacaGames/MacacaViewSystem/README.md

 # System LifeCycle
 ## ViewController Initialization
-> Here shows the Initialize proccess in ViewControllerV2.
+> Here shows the Initialize proccess in ViewController.
 (Since V1 is dropped.)
 1. Finding the UIRoot parent GameObject setup in GlobalSetting.
 2. Instantiate UIRoot GameObject setup in GlobalSetting.
 3. Generate ViewElementPool instance in scene.